 Not every INTP wants to go to postsecondary school for 10 years to become the next Dr. Moreau or offer their well-being as collateral.
 Some want a normal job, to be a normal person.
 This is a small percentage of INTPs, but one still worth addressing.
 For people who don’t want (or can’t afford) to go to a four-year university, there are still great careers to pursue.
 The vocational career that best fits INTPs is a mechanic.

 At first, mechanics may seem to have simple jobs, but it’s much more romantic than that.
 They’re the detectives of the car world.
 They solve the mysteries under the hood.
 I would argue that a job as a mechanic is intellectually stimulating.
 I also encourage INTPs (and everyone) to explore trade schools alongside universities.

 There are some mysteries in this world.
 For example, Bigfoot.
 It’s hard to fathom a creature with bigger feet than Shaquille O’Neal.
 Another mystery: how, according to Team Technology, counseling is one of the most popular careers for INTPs.
-Is there a high of a number of INTPs who feel actually like sitting down with people and talking?
+It's hard to believe any significant number of INTPs would be drawn to sitting down with people and talking.
 But if an INTP wants to help people the most, they may (perhaps rightfully) come to the conclusion that the best way to do that is to become a counselor of some sort.
 They find satisfaction helping people, and that is all they need.

 Related: Psychology Majors and Potential Jobs

 As much as INTPs like helping people, there is a limit.
 Sometimes helping others achieve their dreams can become a nightmare.